naveen6870/zepto-SQL-data-analysis-project/README.md

-# 🛒 Zepto E-commerce SQL Data Analyst
+# 🛒 Zepto E-commerce SQL Data Analysis Project
-# 📌 Project Overview
+## 📌 Project Overview
 The goal is to simulate how actual data analysts in the e-commerce or retail industries work behind the scenes to use SQL to:

 ✅ Set up a messy, real-world e-commerce inventory database